-In Figure 4-46 on page 58, the filtered packets from the ICMP map are sent to the same tunnel endpoint in four different links.
+In the following figure, the filtered packets from the ICMP map are sent to the same tunnel endpoint in four different links.
 In each link, you can apply one or more header transformations.
 A link with the header transformation applied is displayed in orange.
 When you mouse over the orange link, a detailed information about the alias and the type of transformation is displayed.

-Figure 4-46: Action Set with Multiple Links
+Figure 23: Action Set with Multiple Links